SulaimanSayyed21/h446Alevel/h446Alevel.md

 ```

-Using developer mode and logging output following figures are acquired to show what hapens during questions being generated.
+Using developer mode and logging output following figures are acquired to show what happens during questions being generated.

 ![test-01.jpg](images\\docs\\test-01.jpg)<br>